wellington-barreto/n8n-puppeteer/README.md

 - **Read more**: [Docker Installation Guide](https://docs.docker.com/get-docker/)

 ### 2. **Make**
 Make is a build automation tool that simplifies tasks like building containers and managing projects.
-It is required for running the `make up` command to start n8n.
+It is required for running the `make init` command to start n8n.

 - **Read more**: [Make Installation Guide](https://www.gnu.org/software/make/)